Point-in-Time Counts of Homelessness

 Who can participate

-We invite any Canadian community to take part in the PiT Count.
-Designated communities conduct a PiT Count as part of the Reaching Home program.
+Any Canadian community can take part in Everyone Counts.
+Reaching Home Designated communities conduct a PiT Count as part of the program.

 Method

-Communities can use the information collected through a PiT Count to:
+How communities can use the information collected in a PiT Count

 - identify populations that are over-represented among people experiencing homelessness

-- better understand the pathways into homelessness to strengthen prevention services in those areas
+- help to better understand the pathways into homelessness to strengthen prevention services in those areas

-- Standards for participation: Produced by Infrastructure Canada, the tool includes the essential elements for participation in the nationally-coordinated PiT count: Core Standards, Recommended Standards, Core Screening questions, and Core Survey Questions
+- Standards for participation: This includes the essential elements for participation in the nationally-coordinated PiT count: Core Standards, Recommended Standards, Core Screening questions, and Core Survey Questions

-- Guide to Point-in-Time Counts in Canada: Produced by Infrastructure Canada, the Guide provides guidelines and direction for communities carrying out a PiT Count
+- Guide to Point-in-Time Counts in Canada: This Guide provides guidelines and direction for communities carrying out a PiT Count

-- Homeless Individuals and Families Information System (HIFIS): A Homeless Management Information System developed by Infrastructure Canada, which includes a module that can be used to securely collect and report PiT count data
+- Homeless Individuals and Families Information System (HIFIS): A Homeless Management Information System developed by HICC, which includes a module that can be used to securely collect and report PiT count survey data

 Findings from previous PiT Counts